Skip to content

 ThinkPad Manual Installation#

-ThinkPad executes WINUPTP.exe or WINUPTP64.exe from the extracted files location, depending on the operating system architecture.
+ThinkPad uses the WINUPTP tool to apply the updates under the OS or WinPE.
+Under the OS, WINUPTP.exe can be used.
+Under WinPE and depending on the model the WINPEUPTP.exe or WINUPTP64.exe should be used.
+These come from the extracted files location of the BIOS update package from the support site.
 To manually install a ThinkPad BIOS update, navigate to the Lenovo Support page, enter in the model of ThinkPad, and download the BIOS Update for Windows (BIOS Update Utility).
 After it is downloaded, run the downloaded program to begin the extraction process.

 License Agreement